 In some exceptional cases, mobility within a single country may also be supported, notably in the case of Preparatory visit grants awarded for participation in a transnational contact seminar organised by the National Agency of the country concerned.

 ELIGIBILITY CRITERIA FOR APPLICANT ORGANISATIONS

-Where applications are to be submitted by institutions and organisations and not by individuals, the institutions / organisations concerned must have the status of legal body.
-Please consult Part II of this Guide for any additional eligibility rules relating to a specific programme and/or Action.
+Where applications are to be submitted by institutions and organisations and not by individuals, the institutions / organisations concerned must be legal entities in accordance with national legislation.